'Wanda' (1970) by Barbara Loden

 Thoughts:

-I'm currently on a flight to San Francisco and paid the $15.99 sucker Internet fee because I couldn't wait to write about this film.
+I'm currently on a flight to San Francisco and paid the sucker Internet fee because I couldn't wait to write about this film.
 "Wanda" had been on my to-watch list for a long time, but I hadn't gotten around to it because I knew it was going to completely gut me and I wasn't in the mood.
 During the six years I spent formally studying film, I don't remember a single professor ever referencing "Wanda."
 I found out about it from an excellent list on Mubi titled, "Since I'm Comfortable With My Masculinity Films That Make Me Scream Like a Little Girl."
-While I'm not crazy about that title, the list description is golden:
+While I'm not crazy about that title, the list description is golden: "These are movies that make me feel about cinema the way those screaming teenagers felt about The Beatles."

 The fact that Barbara Loden only made one film in her short lifetime is a travesty and I blame it on Elia Kazan.
 I just googled, "Elia Kazan motherfucker," to see who out there agrees with me and this tweet was the first search result: